Chronology of Space Exploration

 February 15

-• A Long March 3 at the Xichang launch site in China crashes into a rural village after liftoff, killing 500.
+• A Long March 3 rocket at the Xichang launch site in China crashes into a rural village after liftoff, killing 500.
 [28]

 February 21